sebasferre18/text-generator-demo/README.md

 docker run -it -p 127.0.0.1:7860:7860 text-generator-demo
 ```

 And you're ready to go!
-Now you can go to /docs in the browser or send POST requests to /generate in order to generate text.
+Now you can go to /docs in the browser or send GET requests to /generate in order to generate text.
 The query param key for the text input is called "text".